Literacy Trust joins schools in making systemic change.

 Out of about 850 Reading Rescue instructors who are actively serving New York City children, nearly 350 are paraprofessionals and school aides.
 Our staff works with these individuals to ensure they know how to implement research-based strategies to accelerate student reading growth.

 Our average school partnering has 10 skilled instructors enrolled in our professional development and, in turn, working with students one-on-one using Reading Rescue.
-Of those 10 individuals who make up the average Reading Rescue team, typically 4 are paraprofessionals or school aides and 6 are certified teachers.
+Of those 10 individuals who make up the average Reading Rescue team, typically some are paraprofessionals or school aides and some are certified teachers.

 Schools like PS 343 M: The Peck Slip School, featured to the right, demonstrate how teamwork can go far in teaching students to read.
 With the support of Literacy Trust, PS 343 M: The Peck Slip School has seven Reading Rescue instructors who service nine students--two of whom have already gone from struggling reader to reaching grade-level proficiency and graduating from the program.

 Literacy Trust serves over 1,000 students in NYC.

 All students who receive consistent Reading Rescue literacy intervention make reading growth.